lukaszkowalik2/java-tests/README.md

-# Java Tests
+# Java Assignments - Test Suite

+## Overview

+This repository contains test cases for various Java assignments.
+You need to add these tests to your own Java project to verify your implementations.
+The repository provides only the test suite, so the actual functionality must be implemented by you.

-## Project Structure
+## Instructions

-- **src/**: Contains all source code files.
-- **test/**: Contains unit tests to ensure the correctness of implemented operations.

-## How to Run Tests
+1. **Integrate Tests into Your Project**:
+   - Clone or download this repository.

-To run the tests in IntelliJ IDEA:
+   - Copy the `test/` directory into your Java project in IntelliJ IDEA.

+2. **Run Tests in IntelliJ IDEA**:
-1. Right-click on the `test/` directory or a specific test class.
+   - Right-click on the `test/` directory or a specific test class.
-2. Select **Run 'All Tests'** from the context menu.
+   - Select **Run 'All Tests'** to execute all tests and check your implementations.
-3. Alternatively, you can click the green play icon next to a test method or class to run specific tests.
+   - You can also run individual test methods by clicking the green play icon next to them.

-For more detailed instructions, you can refer to this [YouTube tutorial](https://www.youtube.com/watch?v=Zi67qUHbq-c).
+   - For detailed guidance on running tests in IntelliJ IDEA, refer to this [YouTube tutorial](https://www.youtube.com/watch?v=Zi67qUHbq-c).

-## Contributing
+## Notes

+- Ensure that your project contains the necessary implementations in the `src/` directory to pass the provided tests.
+- If a test fails, review your code and make corrections until all tests pass.

-If you find any issues or have ideas for improvements, please create an issue or submit a pull request.
-Your contributions are always welcome!
+If you encounter any issues or have suggestions for improvements, feel free to create an issue or submit a pull request!